VanU FC Health & Safety

 Concussion Management

-Concussion Awareness Training ToolCattonline (https://cattonline.com/coach-course/ ) currently provides a free online concussion toolkit: Concussion Awareness Training Toolkit for Parents, Players, and Coaches.
+Concussion Awareness Training ToolCattonline (https://cattonline.com/coach-course/ ) currently provides a free online concussion toolkit: Concussion Awareness Training Toolkit for Parents, Players, and Coaches Completion of this course is mandatory for VanU coaches and assistant coaches.
 The website provide up-to-date education, tools and resources to help prevent, recognize, treat and manage concussions as well as support decreasing the impact of concussion when they dooccur.These resources are updated on a monthly basis and will provide the latest evidence on how to deal with concussion.
 Cattonline.com provides up-to-date concussion education for parents and coaches.
 It includes video lessons and resources to effectively prevent, recognize and manage a players recovery.

 Parents and Coaches can access the online learning tool here: CATT MODULE.